• Skip to main content

 • Mac

-1. Type Command Prompt in Windows search bar > right-click on Command Prompt and select Run as Admin.
+1. Type Command Prompt in the search bar > right-click on Command Prompt and select Run as Admin option.

 Open Command Prompt As Admin

-2. In Command Prompt window, type ipconfig/all and press the Enter key.
+2. On the Command prompt screen, type ipconfig/all and press the Enter key.

 IP Config all Command